Melbourne City FC Youth: Entry into National Premier Leagues (2014–2018)

 On 7 November 2014, it was confirmed that Melbourne City would compete in the NPL Victoria 1 competition from the 2015 season onwards.
 The team consists mainly of Melbourne City's youth team, which also competes in the A-League Youth.
 On top of this, Melbourne City opted to send a U-20 team to enter the concurrently-run development-level U-20 NPL league competition.

 The team finished on top of the table of the 2014–15 National Youth League, tied with Brisbane Roar FC Youth on both points and goal difference but were awarded the title having scored a greater number of goals.

-After several seasons competing in the NPL, Melbourne City announced they were expanding their participation to also enter teams into the U-18 and U-15 competitions, with the U-18 side notably being managed by former manager John van 't Schip's brother Davey.
-In February 2018, the two new youth teams had joined the National Premier Leagues for the under-20s and under-18s side.
+After several seasons competing in the NPL, Melbourne City announced they were expanding their participation to also enter teams into the U-18 and U-15 competitions.
+In February 2018, youth teams joined the National Premier Leagues for the under-20s and under-18s sides, with the U-18 side being managed by Davey van 't Schip (the brother of former manager John van 't Schip).

 Players

-Youth current squad
+Youth

-These players can also play with the senior squad and compete in the A-League Youth and the NPL Victoria 2.
+These players can also play with the senior squad and compete in the A-League Youth and the VPL 1.